nhcooper123/macro-group-info/README.md

 * Expectations that I have of my [PhD](https://github.com/nhcooper123/macro-group-info/blob/master/ExpectationsPhD.md) and [Masters](https://github.com/nhcooper123/macro-group-info/blob/master/ExpectationsMasters.md) students, and [postdocs](https://github.com/nhcooper123/macro-group-info/blob/master/ExpectationsPostdoc.md) along with what they can expect from me.
 * A list of [software tools](https://github.com/nhcooper123/macro-group-info/blob/master/Tools.md) that will be used for research in the group.
 * Suggestions for how to find [help when you have R problems](https://github.com/nhcooper123/macro-group-info/blob/master/HelpR.md) and how to ask for help from me or others to get the quickest response.
-* And finally an assortment of links to help, advice, tools etc. that currently don't have their own page [help when you have R problems](https://github.com/nhcooper123/macro-group-info/blob/master/MiscLinks.md).
+* And finally an [assortment of links](https://github.com/nhcooper123/macro-group-info/blob/master/MiscLinks.md) to help, advice, tools etc. that currently don't have their own page.